The Phi Beta Kappa Society Announces 2022 Winner of the Mary Isabel Sibley Fellowship

-With the Sibley Fellowship, Acosta will be awarded a stipend of $20,000 that she plans to use to complete the research necessary to write her dissertation in fulfillment of the requirements of a Ph.D. in Archaeology.
-Her project, “Death and Migration in Classical Athens,” focuses on the burial practices of migrants in the Greek world from 500-300 BCE.
-Her project will “gather all known migrant graves in Classical Athens, using archaeological data to reconstruct the actions and rituals which took place at the funeral.”
+With the Sibley Fellowship, Fields will be awarded a stipend of $20,000 that she plans to use to complete the research necessary to write her dissertation in fulfillment of the requirements of a Ph.D. in French.
+Her project, “The Literary Field: Agriculture and the Rural Imaginary in the Nineteenth-Century Novel,” focuses on France’s relationship to the natural environment through the works of Honoré de Balzac, George Sand, Gustave Flaubert, and Émile Zola.

 For more information on the Sibley Fellowship, please email Hadley Kelly.

 Founded on Dec.
 5, 1776, The Phi Beta Kappa Society is the nation's most prestigious academic honor society.
 It has chapters at 293 colleges and universities in the United States, nearly 50 alumni associations, and more than half a million members worldwide.
 Noteworthy members include 17 U.S. Presidents, 42 U.S. Supreme Court Justices and more than 150 Nobel Laureates.
 The mission of The Phi Beta Kappa Society is to champion education in the liberal arts and sciences, foster freedom of thought, and recognize academic excellence.
 For more information, visit www.pbk.org.